Declan Hannon: Mary Immaculate College

 During his studies at Mary Immaculate College, Hannon was selected for the college's senior hurling team.
 On 27 February 2016, he won a Fitzgibbon Cup medal as Mary I won their first ever title after a 1-30 to 3-22 defeat of the University of Limerick after two periods of extra-time.
-Hannon, in spite of being substituted in the 79th minute and ending as the game's top scorer, said: "That was one of the most unbelievable games I have played in.
+Hannon, in spite of being substituted in the 79th minute, ended as the game's top scorer.
+He said of the game "That was one of the most unbelievable games I have played in.
 We had it won and lost so many times throughout the game, but we’d have stayed until midnight to win."

 Adare

 Hannon joined the Adare club at a young age and played in all grades at juvenile and underage levels.
 He enjoyed championship success in the under-14 and under-16 grades before making his championship debut with the club's senior team as a sixteen-year-old.
 On 18 October 2009, Hannon scored three points from right wing-forward when Adare defeated Na Piarsaigh by 1-17 to 0-03 in the final of the Limerick Senior Championship.